MAT109 · Erich Prisner · Franklin College · 2007-2009

 • with probability 1/6 if the student wears a cap and the teacher has a special eye on the student.

 The teacher has also payoffs.
-It is the sum of a value of -1 if he or she has to keep an eye on a student, compared to 0 if he or she can relax, and a value of -2 if cheating has occured but gone unnoticed.
+It is the sum of a value of -1 if he or she has to keep an eye on a student, compared to 0 if he or she can relax, and a value of -2 if cheating has occurred but gone unnoticed.

 How will the players play?
 Modify the model if you deem it necessary.